 Annual Troop Finance Reports

-Submit the Annual Troop Finance Report through the Volunteer Toolkit (VTK) Finance Tab.
-Upload a copy of your March-ending bank statement for the troop’s account.
-Review the 578 VTK Finance Tab Volunteer Training on gsLearn for more information on completing the Annual Troop Finance Report in VTK.
+Submit the report through the Volunteer Toolkit (VTK) Finance Tab, along with a copy of the March-ending bank statement for your troop’s account.
+Review the 578 VTK Finance Tab Volunteer Training on gsLearn for guidance on completing the report.

-The Annual Troop Finance Report is a report of banking activity through your troop’s March-ending bank statement.
-The Total balance on the Annual Troop Finance Report must match the ending balance on the March bank statement.
+This report summarizes your troop’s banking activity through the March bank statement.
+The total balance reported must match the ending balance on the March bank statement.

 Account Balances